That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 Earning Sweatcoin: More Info + Tips & Tricks

-There are three main ways to earn Sweatcoins:
+There are four main ways to earn Sweatcoins:

 - Walking/Running/Cycling/etc. – Walking/Running will work the best and result in the most converted steps, but cycling works too.
 Remember, you can earn for indoor steps now too.